hphelion/documentation/devplatform/workbook/database/database.java.md

 ##Key Code Snippets

-This first line in this section of the MysqlServlet.java file shows how to retrieve the connection information for the MySQL instance from the application’s environment variables.
+This first line in this section of the MysqlServlet.java file shows how to retrieve the connection information for the MySQL instance from the application's environment variables.
 The connection information is represented using JSON.

 The rest of the code shown here parses the JSON string that was retrieved and builds the appropriate JDBC connection string.